stadium-software/repeater-datagrid/README.md

 ![](images/DataGridStateScript.png)

 ### RepeaterDataGridState Return Object
-The "RepeaterDataGridState" script returns an object called "Values" with the properties below.
+To easily access the values returned by the "DataGridState" script, assign the Values output from the "RepeaterDataGridState" script to the type.

-To easily access the values, drag type called "DataGridState" to the script and assign the Values output from the "RepeaterDataGridState" script to the type.
+The "RepeaterDataGridState" script returns an object called "Values" with the properties below:
 1. page: The page of data to show (int)
 2. pageSize: The number of records each page must contain (int)
 3. offset: The number of rows to skip before starting to return rows from the query (PageSize * Page) (int)